DLeirer/machinelearningbootcamp/README.md

 Wait for the pre-fetching of the CIFAR10 dataset to be completed (it may take a while but a progress bar will show you the remaining time) and check whether the libraries have been successfully loaded.

-* You can run the notebook document step-by-step (one cell a time) by pressing **shift + enter**.
+* You can run the notebook document step-by-step (one cell a time) by clicking in the cell then pressing **shift + enter**.
-* You can run the whole notebook in a single step by clicking on the menu Cell -> Run All.
+* You can run the whole notebook in a single step by clicking on the menu `Cell` -> `Run All`.
-* To restart the kernel (i.e. the computational engine), click on the menu Kernel -> Restart.
+* To restart the kernel (i.e. the computational engine), click on the menu  `Kernel` -> `Restart`.
 This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc...).
-* Click on the menu Help -> User Interface Tour for an overview of the Jupyter Notebook App user interface.
+* Click on the menu `Help` -> `User Interface Tour` for an overview of the Jupyter Notebook App user interface.

 **Remark 1**: if from earlier you had issues with using the terminal, you can also use the "Anaconda Navigator" to try to open and run this ipython notebook.